-The following graph shows the contribution to GDP from residential investment, equipment and software, and nonresidential structures (3 quarter centered average).
+The following graph shows the contribution to GDP from residential investment, equipment and software, intellectual properties, and nonresidential structures (3 quarter centered average).
 This is important to follow because residential investment tends to lead the economy, equipment and software is generally coincident, and nonresidential structure investment trails the economy.

 For the following graph, red is residential, green is equipment and software, and blue is investment in non-residential structures.
 So the usual pattern - both into and out of recessions is - red, green, blue.